Summer Research Poster Session

 Step 2a: Printing in Large format printing

 The college does not have a large format printer.
-If you decide to create a poster larger than 13" x 19" with a ¼" margin, you will be responsible for ordering and picking up your own poster, however Reed will cover the costs of the printing.
-There are many print shop options in the neighborhood including:
+If you decide to create a poster larger than 13" x 19" with a ¼" margin, you will be responsible for ordering and picking up your own poster, however Reed will cover the costs of the printing at the Woodstock UPS Store.

 The UPS Store Woodstock